Gleejr/Configure-ad/README.md

 </p>

 <p>
-10. Go to the networking portion and validate that the 2nd virtual machine is one the 1st virtual machines virtual network.
+10. Navigate to the networking section and confirm that the second virtual machine is part of the virtual network of the first virtual machine.
+(Given that the first virtual machine was named DC-1, ensure that the virtual network bears the same name.)
 </p>

 <p>